apostrophecms/apostrophe-documentation/docs/tutorials/howtos/multicore.md

 Here I assume you're using passwords with mongodb, since your `mongodb` server must be set up to allow connections from other servers.

 A single instance of mongodb is smart enough to use multiple cores.
-But you may be tempted to set up a [mongodb replica set](http://docs.mongodb.org/manual/replication/).
+For reliability, however, you may wish to set up a [mongodb replica set](replica-set.html).

-If you are doing that in order to have high reliability, great!
-It will make sure your mongodb database remains availability if one of the servers go down.
+If you are doing that in order to achieve high availability, great!
+It will make sure your mongodb database remains available if one of the servers goes down.

-But if you are doing it for performance reasons, be aware that *Apostrophe needs to be able to immediately read what it has written in order for things like sessions to work.* And this means that it always reads from the primary node (the default behavior in MongoDB replica sets).
+But if you are doing it for performance reasons, be aware that *Apostrophe needs to be able to immediately read what it has written.* And this means that, by default, it always reads from the primary node (the default behavior in MongoDB replica sets).

-At a future date we may relax this behavior so that database reads for logged-out users who have no session data so far are permitted to read from secondary nodes.
+At a future date we may relax this behavior so that, if configured, database reads for logged-out users who have no session data so far are permitted to read from secondary nodes.
 This would yield a performance benefit without compromising the consistency of what users experience.

 Another possible solution is to use alternative session middleware.
 You may pass the `express-session`-compatible session store object of your choice to Apostrophe's `apostrophe-express` module as the `session.store` option.
 See [this list](https://www.npmjs.com/package/express-session#compatible-session-stores) of compatible stores.